Luos-io/Documentation/_posts/modules/2019-06-14-controlled-motor.md

     plt.close(fig)
 ```

-Now you are ready to tune your PID values for position and speed control modes.
-To do that you have to try values to get best result as possible.
-To succeed we advise you to do it step by step :
+Now, you are ready to tune the PID values for position and speed control modes.
+To do that, you have to try values to get best the result possible.
+In order to succeed, we advise you to do it step by step:

- 1. Put all P, I, and D values to 0
+ 1. Set P, I, and D values to 0.
  2. Increase the P value until you have a small oscillation around the target.
- 3. Increase the D value until you have a fast and stable position
+ 3. Increase the D value until you have a fast and stable position.
- 4. Increase with really small values the I value to improve motor precision
+ 4. Increase with really small figures the I value to improve the motor precision.

-The code you can use to tune your speed PID :
+The code you can use to tune your speed PID:
 ```python
 # Speed PID settings
 module.speedPid = [0.1,0.1,0] # speed PID [P, I, D]
 run_speed_test(100.0)
 ```

-The code you can use to tune your position PID :
+The code you can use to tune your position PID:
 ```python
 # Position PID settings
 module.positionPid = [4.0,0.02,100] # position PID [P, I, D]